About

 OUR VALUES

-As women and mothers, we are authentic, accountable, committed, compassionate, courageous, determined, and equity-seeking social justice champions.
+As a woman and mother, Rhiannon is an authentic, accountable, committed, compassionate, courageous, determined, and equity-seeking social justice champion.

-We bring integrity, respect, traditions, wisdom, and our open hearts with us to this important work.
+Rhiannon brings integrity, respect, traditions, wisdom, and an open heart and mind with her to this important work.

 Our work is deeply and strongly rooted in anti-oppression work, social justice, and intersectionality.
-We believe that Decolonizing spaces not only benefits Indigenous people, but people from all equity-deserving communities.
+At Hummingbirds Rising, we believe that Decolonizing spaces not only benefits Indigenous people, but people from all equity-deserving communities.

 We welcome working with organizations to learn how to have a better understanding of the intersectionality of inequity.